 After taking up bird watching in 2008, I quickly became interested in observing gulls.
 So much so, that gulls have become a passion and gull watching is now my primary hobby.

 During the breeding season I regularly assist with gull research projects, mainly as part of the IJmuiden Gull Research Team in the gull colony of IJmuiden (home to Herring Gulls and Lesser Black-backed Gulls).
-I also assist in the colonies of Zaandam (Lesser Black-backed Gulls, Common Gulls), Texel (Herring Gulls, Lesser Black-backed Gulls), and Zoetermeer (Black-headed Gulls).
+I also assist in the colonies of Zaandam (Lesser Black-backed Gulls, Common Gulls), Zoetermeer (Black-headed Gulls), and have assisted at Texel (Herring Gulls, Lesser Black-backed Gulls).

 I also like photography and programming databases (see the Marked Birds Database that I have created), hobbies that I can combine well with bird watching and reading ringed/banded gulls.